 Imagery

 I mentioned Procol Harum a few posts ago.
 When I wrote about America by The Nice I said, under the influence of a programme I’d seen on the history of the form on BBC 3 or 4, that it seemed that was where Prog Rock began.
-However it is arguable that Procol Harum’s A Whiter Shade Of Pale, with its debt to Air On A G String, is a truer progenitor.
+However it is arguable that Procol Harum’s A Whiter Shade Of Pale, with its debt to Air on the G String, is a truer progenitor.

 Among other reasons, A Whiter Shade Of Pale is famous for the opacity of its lyric.
 I confess to a soft spot for the follow up single, Homburg, (based more on Sheep May Safely Graze) where the lyric is not quite so opaque.
 The verses are a shade apocalyptic but not the refrain.